Get a copy of a VCAT decision

 Decisions in the Guardianship List are public, but the identity of parties may not be published without an Order of VCAT.
 This order can be made under Schedule 1, Clause 37, confidentiality of proceedings of the Victorian Civil and Administrative Tribunal Act 1998.

-The Strategic Communications team can check if there are any orders restricting publication.
+The Media team can check if there are any orders restricting publication.